rikbrown/rikbrown/README.md

 Passionate about exploring new languages and tools, being data driven, and ultimately changing the world.
 (Or maybe just building cool new stuff).

-### Hi there 👋

-I'm always open for contract/part-time opportunities - or just to hear about your project.

 - 📍 Brooklyn, NY, USA
 - 📫 rik@rik.codes
 - 📎 [LinkedIn](https://www.linkedin.com/in/rikbrown/)